Emergency Evacuation 101

 What metrics are important to measure during an emergency evacuation or drill?

 Metrics are used measure success and drive improvements in the EAP.
 Evaluating the metrics after an evacuation or drill will lead to faster reaction times and an EAP that is more reliable and trusted by stakeholders.
-The following list is a list of important metrics to collect:
+The following is a list of important metrics to collect:

 1. What was the total number of employees and visitors that were onsite before the emergency?